The chancellor will love this deluge of great economic news

 Recession?
 What recession?
 The National Institute of Economic And Social Research published data last week suggesting output grew 0.2% in the three months ending August.
 It says: “unless output turns down again, the recession is over”.

 Fifty Shades is spanking the economy into life

 George Osborne owes the raven haired queen of erotica a drink.
-E L James is already the best-selling author of all time on Amazon, and now she’s triggering a galaxy of lucrative spin-offs.
-There’s the official Fifty Shades classical album and the movie trilogy will no doubt whip the country into a spending frenzy, soon to be followed by the musical.
+E L James is already the Erotic novel Fifty Shades of Grey becomes UK’s all-time best-seller of all time on Amazon, and now she’s triggering a galaxy of lucrative spin-offs.
+There’s the official Erotic novel Fifty Shades of Grey becomes UK’s all-time best-seller and the movie trilogy will no doubt whip the country into a spending frenzy, soon to be followed by the musical.

 Fifty Shades’ Random House publisher isn’t the only one getting all of the purchase pleasure.
 Erotic novels of all sorts have been flying off the shelves.
 In August, eight out of the top 10 novels were erotica, leaving publishers scrambling to find the kinky ramblings of any old author to peddle to horny bookworms.
 Let’s all cash in!